The ophthalmology workstream is managed by Neha Patel (email@example.com)

 Joint Clinical Lead, Professor Caroline MacEwen

-Caroline (Carrie) is President of the Royal College of Ophthalmologists (2014-2017) and a Consultant Ophthalmologist at Ninewells Hospital, Dundee.
+Caroline (Carrie) is Chair of the Academy of Royal Medical Colleges and a Consultant Ophthalmologist at Ninewells Hospital, Dundee.
 An Honorary Chair as Head of the Department of Ophthalmology at the University of Dundee, Carrie is Ophthalmology Specialty Adviser to the Scottish Government, and leads the National Ophthalmology Work stream.

 Advisor, Lydia Chang